fazanham/Ground-Extraction-From-Point-Cloud/README.md

 2) Refinement: To compensate for the removed ground points we triangulate the coarse approximation from step 1.
 The program then iteratively examines the points in the original cloud to check if they are ground points.
 If the point is a ground point and does not exist in the coarse approximation, it is added to it.

 # Installation
 The project requires a few open-source libraries.
-I have provided the libraries along with the project so you do not have to go through the trouble of finding them:

 OpenCV (v3.1)<br/>
 PCL (v1.8)<br/>